-The cervical area of the spine has seven bones, called vertebrae.
-Soft discs between the vertebrae act as cushions, offering support and helping to control motion.
+The thoracic area of the spine has twelve bones, called vertebrae.
+Soft discs found between them cushion them, hold them together, and control motion.

 How Do I Know If I Have Disc And Nerve Root Pain?

-Your doctor can determine the cause ofyour pain.
-I fyou have pain in your neck or upper back when moving your head, it may be caused by disc or dural inﬂammation.
-Oﬁen, pain that travels to your arm when you move your head is caused by nerve root inﬂammation.
+If you have pain in your upper back when you move, you may have disc or dural inflammation.
+If pain travels to the front of your chest when you move your upper back, you may have nerve root inflammation.

-Common tests, such as MRls, can show disc bulges and nerve root compression, but may not always show a tom and leaking disc.
-A cervical epidural injection can help to determine if disc problems, or dural or nerve root inﬂammation are causing your pain.
+Common tests such as MRIs can show disc bulges and nerve root compression, but may not show a torn and leaking disc.
+A thoracic epidural injection can help find out if disc, dural, or nerve root inflammation is causing your pain.

-During this procedure, a local anesthetic (numbing medicine) and a corticosteroid (anti-inﬂammatory medicine) are injected into the epidural space to reduce inﬂammation.
-Your physician may inject into this space from behind.
+In a thoracic epidural injection a local anesthetic (numbing medicine) and a corticosteroid (antiinflammatory medicine) are injected into the epidural space to reduce inflammation.
+It may be done from the back.
 This is called an interlaminer injection.
-When your physician goes in from the side, it is called a transforaminal injection.
+Other times it is done from the side.
+This is called a transforaminal injection.
 If the needle is positioned next to an individual nerve root, it is called a selective nerve root block.

 What Happens During An Injection?

-Once your physician is sure the needle is correctly placed, the medicine will be injected.
+Once the doctor is sure the needle is correctly placed, an anesthetic and steroid will be injected.

 What Happens After An Injection?

 You will be monitored for up to 30 minutes after the injection.
-Before you leave, the clinic will give you discharge instructions as well as a pain diary, Keeping track of your pain helps the doctor know what the next step will be.
+When you are ready to leave, the clinic will give you discharge instructions.

 Your pain may return after this short pain-free period, or may even be a little worse for a day or two.
 This is normal.
 It may be caused by needle irritation or by the steroid itself.
 Steroids usually take two or three days to start working, but can take as long as a week.